 For students who have birthdays during the summer months, we celebrate their “half birthday” during the school year.
 As someone who has a summer birthday, I never got a chance to celebrate my birthday at school and always felt left out so I make sure that doesn’t happen to any of my students.
 They receive the same treats and a special “Half Birthday” certificate.

-Apparel and Birthday Brag Tags
+Badges, Crowns, and Birthday Brag Tags